SellaRafaeli/giving_profiles/README.md

 - enable "verifying" a user by admin (blue checkmark) from /admin

 next steps (please commnt:
 - user profile: visualization of donations by cause, type
   - note: most orgs don't have a type
-- delete account
+- delete account (soft deletion)
-- (adjustments for mobile-friendly)
+- all site pages should now be mobile-friendly
-- view organizations by type
+- view organizations by type (from search page)
+- reverse donation list order
 - Share to facebook (a donation or organization)
 - embed facebook posts in feed